vonfalk/storm-javavis/doc/04-BNF_Syntax/index.md

 -----------

 All options that can be resolved from the `use`d packages (in Basic Storm, any use statements in the `.bs`-file are included) are visible and considered during the parsing process.
+Currently everything declared in the syntax language is considered `public`.

 Rules
 ------